Extending the trapping theorem to provide local stability guarantees for quadratically nonlinear models: Conclusion

 In Sec.~\ref{sec:stability_analysis}, we analyzed the stability of linear-quadratic systems with weakly energy-preserving constraints on nonlinear terms.
 By adopting Lyapunov's direct method, a new theorem, which includes sufficient conditions were proved for the existence of trapping regions in systems with such constraints and estimates were obtained of the size of these trapping regions.
 We also compared our theorem with Schlegel and Noack trapping theorem, which we showed that ours can exactly reproduce their trapping theorem.

 In Sec.~\ref{sec:algorithm}, an extended trapping SINDy algorithm was proposed to promote local stability of data-driven quadratically nonlinear models.
 One of the guarantees on performance needed to use this algorithm is given by the local stability estimates from the theorem proposed in Sec.~\ref{sec:stability_analysis}.
 The algorithm performs well on tasks such as system identification and simulation with ROMs without requiring the nonlinearities of the dynamical system to be small to have these guarantees.
 Successfully promoting the local stability of data-driven models requires a combination of well designed algorithms, methods of analysis with physical insight and interpretations, and local or global stability guarantees.
 The work of this paper was motivated, in part, by the idea that tools that extract models from data should guarantee the stability of models that capture the dominant behavior of bounded physical systems like fluids which can be described by Navier-Stokes equations.
 We observe many situations where the characteristics of the dynamics or stability/instability conditions are unclear in our presented example results and unpublished experiment, which includes that there exists one positive eigenvalue of $\tilde{\bm A}^S$ and that no stability guarantee is given by the Thm.~\ref{thm:trapping_radius} in some models but yet to find any unstable solution in neither of these situations.
-This leads to a number of possible directions for future work that would extend the research presented in this paper.

-We train our extended trapping SINDy algorithm on a single trajectory for all of the examples presented in this work.
-And for most data-driven methods, the performance can be improved by training larger datasets, meaning processing data from multiple trajectories.

-As mentioned above in Sec.~\ref{sec:noisy_Lorenz} and Sec.~\ref{sec:lid_cavity_flow}, although the matrix $\tilde{\bm A}^S$ from Eq.~\eqref{eq:def_AS_LS_dm} is not strictly \textit{Hurwitz}, we observe robust local stability of these SINDy models.
-The initial conditions that leads to an unstable solution are still not clear in this work.
-Even though we have given sufficient conditions for attracting trapping regions to exist in quadratically nonlinear systems and conservative estimates about the size of the local stability domain, an unbounded trajectory has not been yet found when the \textit{Hurwitz} property is \textit{slightly} broken.
-The inability to find a $\bm m$ such that $\tilde{\bm A}^S$ is \textit{Hurwitz} can always be an issue of a suboptimal minima in the optimization problem, but dynamical explanations may be required too.

 The robust stability despite weakly breaking the \textit{Hurwitz} property may be somewhat dynamically understood because when there is at least one positive eigenvalue the ellipsoid of positive energy growth, $\Omega_{\rho_-}$, transitions to a hyperboloid where the $\dot{v} > 0$ region stretches to infinity.
 Schlegel and Noack showed that generically this will be in conflict with global stability for any initial condition, although most trajectories in the $\dot{v} > 0$ region may remain bounded.